Xhicko/Xhicko_Mart/README.md

 ## Contributing

-XhiStore welcomes and appreciates contributions!
+XhickoMart welcomes and appreciates contributions!
 Fork the repository and submit pull requests to enhance and improve the shopping experience for all users.
 Your contributions are invaluable in shaping the future of XhiStore.